kassandraoftroy/shamir/README.md

     See Contributors.md for a complete list of contributors.
     Licensed under the MIT License.

+The repo has been changed in a number of ways:
+- Added a modular math package to wrap big.Int and directly do modular reductions
+- Simplified secret sharing to only handle messages under 256 bits leaving chunking of longer messages out (or up to user)
+- Added funtionality to interpolate via vandermonde matrices
+- Added some functions to help with circuit evaluation over (share addition, and beaver triples for multiplicative gates)

 ## Usage
 Secret sharing is done on byte-strings (smaller than 256-bit finite field of prime order) encoded directly.
 Shares are pairs of (x,y) points which can reconstruct the polynomial with lagrange polynomial interpolation.
-The idea of automatically splitting and encoding a larger than 256-bit secret has been completely extracted from the parent package to make it simpler.
-The same functionality could easily be reapplied on top of this library however.
+Basic splitting and reconstruction:

 ```
 shares := shamir.Shares(threshold int, total int, raw []byte) // creates a set of shares